roman-milk/roman-milk.github.io/good-girl-vs-slut.md

  "Free tonight?
 Come over and we'll watch a movie."

  The lifeguard had added directions and the address of his apartment.
 That's only a few blocks away, Trisha realized.
 Again, her body flushed with lust.
 In ten minutes, I could be with him...he could be plowing into me again, just like before...so hard and so deep...
-Report_Story #3